current North Carolina plate

 Up to eight characters and spaces are permitted on regular North Carolina vanity plates.
 A variety of special characters, or punctuation characters, are permitted on the plate, although these are not considered part of the serial number.
 Like all other North Carolina stickered plates, the plate number is printed on the sticker, but in the case of vanity plates, any special characters or spaces on the plate itself are omitted on the sticker.

 Prior to the spring of 2007, all vanity plates were made with blue, embossed serial characters.
 Vanity plates issued between the spring of 2007 and the spring of 2009 have red serial characters, just like standard passenger car plates of the same time period.
 Prior to mid-year 2008, these were also embossed; but then North Carolina began making all vanity plates with flat serial characters, as this process significantly sped up the maufacturing process for one-of-a-kind plates.
 Beginning in the spring of 2009, the state resumed using blue serial characters, but they were still flat.
-If they haven't already, the state is now about to again make all vanity plates with blue embossed characters.
-To summarize, vanity plates may be embossed or flat, and may have blue or red serial characters.
+In the summer of 2011, the state discontinued making flat plates, and resumed making vanity plates with blue, embossed characters.
+To summarize, vanity plates currently in use may be embossed or flat, and may have blue or red serial characters.

-Embossed vanity plates with six or fewer characters and spaces are usually, but not always, made with the wide serial dies used on various non-passenger plate types.
+For decade, embossed vanity plates with six or fewer characters and spaces were usually, but not always, made with the wide serial dies used on various non-passenger plate types.
 Embossed plates with seven or eight characters and spaces are made using the narrow dies used on passenger car plates.
-Flat vanity plates have been made using a narrow font, regardless of the number of characters.
+Flat vanity plates are made using a narrow font regardless of the number of characters.
+Newly-issued vanity plates with six or fewer characters and spaces began being stamped with narrow serial dies well before other plate types.

-Although it's extremely rare to do so, trailers can also be registered with a vanity plate number, and when they are, they're issued a First in Flight passenger base with the requested plate number.
-In other words, vanity plates issued to passenger vehicles and those issued to trailers are indistinguishable.
+Although it's extremely rare to do so, trailers can also be registered with a vanity plate number, and when they are, for the longest time, they were issued a First in Flight passenger base with the requested plate number.
+In other words, vanity plates issued to passenger vehicles and those issued to trailers were indistinguishable.
 This must be very confusing for law enforcement; it would appear that the motorist had put a vanity plate actually registered to a passenger vehicle on their trailer.
-It's unclear to me why the state doesn't just make vanity trailer plates on the red-on-white trailer base that has the Trailer legend, similar to how they make "weighted" vanity plates for medium-duty commercial trucks.

-I've seen conflicting reports whether or not older blue character vanity plates were being replaced with red character vanity plates as they came up for renewal I believe that they were not being automatically replaced, but rather that some motorists may have requested that their old vanity plates be remade simply because they had become ugly looking.
+I've seen conflicting reports whether or not older vanity plates are being replaced as they come up for renewal I believe that they are not being automatically replaced, but rather that some motorists may have requested that their old vanity plates be remade simply because they had become ugly looking.

 Other personal vehicle vanities

 Standard-sized and motorcycle handicapped plates are currently available with vanity registrations, but I've never seen an actual example of either type.
-Special interest and organizational member plates may be had with vanity serial numbers; these are addresed on the Current North Carolina license plates, part 2 page, which covers all types of special interest and organizational member plates.
+Special interest and military service plates may be had with vanity serial numbers; these are addresed on the Current North Carolina license plates, part 2 page, which covers all types of special interest and military service plates.

 Amateur radio operators